My dear Hanoi …

 OLD QUARTER Put away your map and get lost in the small streets of the old quarter, north of Hoan Kiem Lake.
 Look at and visit one of the old houses, do some shopping and have some great and inexpensive food.
 Take your time and be prepared for crowds.

-MA MAY HOUSE (Daily 9am-12pm & 1pm-5pm, entrance fee 20.000 VND) Late 19th-century house constructed according to the principels of the “tube houses”.
+MA MAY HOUSE Late 19th-century house constructed according to the principels of the “tube houses”.
 People built very narrow houses in an attempt to minimize taxes.
 Some are 70m long and only 2m large.

-TEMPLE OF LITERATURE (Daily 8am-5pm, entrance fee 30.000 VND) The Temple of Literature is one of many temples dedicated to Conficius and hosts the Imperial Academy, Vietnam’s first national university.
+TEMPLE OF LITERATURE The Temple of Literature is one of many temples dedicated to Conficius and hosts the Imperial Academy, Vietnam’s first national university.
 Bureaucrats, nobles, royalty and other members of the elite were educated here.
 Walking through the front gate is like entering a different world.
 The site is an oasis of calm in the middle of the busy city.
 Highlights of the visit are the different courtyards and the Stelae of Doctors, in which are engraved the names and birthplaces of the graduates of the royal exams.

 OTHER SITES West lake, Tran Quoc pagoda & Quan Thanh temple Ho Chi Minh’s mausoleum One pillar pagoda

 In Hanoi (and in Vietnam in general), walking is for the poor.
 Sidewalks are not for walking, they’re parking lots for motorbikes.
 Walking any distance over 500m is considered weird.
-I did walk but was constantly harassed by people offering a ride on their motorbike (paid, of course!).
-When I said ‘no’, they kept following me.
+I walked anyway, and advise you to do so as well, but be prepared to be followed by guys offering a – paid, of course – ride on their motorbike!

 If you want to leave Hanoi by train, make sure to book early.
 I tried to book tickets to Hue 3 days in advance, but there were only hard seats left (there are 4 categories: hard seat, soft seat, hard berth and soft berth).
 It’s a 12 hour train ride from Hanoi to Hue in the middle of the night, so I decided to take a bus instead.
 This costs about € 20 and takes 13 hours.
 I booked with Sinh Café but there are many other companies in the Old Quarter that sell tickets.
 Click here for information about how to get from Hanoi to Halong Bay.